*This is a paid post

 What happens before a Tutorful lesson?

 The lesson was marked on our lessons tab within the Tutorful online tutoring interface and we had an email from Eve to confirm the date and time as well as what we’d be covering.
-She also sent across worksheets for us to print for Athena to have to hand during the lesson which I really felt went the extra mile.
+She also sent across worksheets for us to print for LP to have to hand during the lesson which I really felt went the extra mile.

 We had an automated message from Tutorful giving us instructions for our lesson and suggesting we did a system test before our actual lesson.
 This is just to run a browser test, check the internet connection and test the microphone and camera but also gives an opportunity to get used to the Tutorful classroom.